-Data types are blocks or limited area confined for storing some specific item.
-With respect to programming language, data type of
+Data types are blocks or limited areas confined to storing some specific items.
+With respect to a programming language, the data type of

-Imagine the scenario when you go to see a doctor to get some prescription for illness that you are suffering with.
+Imagine the scenario when you go to see a doctor get some prescription for an illness that you are suffering from.
 Now, the doctor must first identify the disease that you might have and then prescribe the medicines appropriately.
 He would also, probably, ask for any allergies that you might have and modify the prescription accordingly.

-In case of programming languages, you can consider your body as data, the disease as your data type, the medicines as the operators/functions or anything that can work on data and of-course you, a programmer, would be the doctor.
+In the case of programming languages, you can consider your body as data, the disease as your data type, the medicines as the operators/functions, or anything that can work on data, and of course you, a programmer, would be the doctor.

-Now, on the very basic level you need to know what type of data are you working on.
-Without that, it wouldn't be easy and in some cases nigh impossible to determine how to approach towards solution.
+Now, on a very basic level, you need to know what type of data are you working on.
+Without that, it wouldn't be easy and in some cases nigh impossible to determine how to approach a solution.

 We can substitute a compiler/interpreter as the doctor as well.
 In that case, the significance of the exact type of data is even more as the compiler/interpreter must know if the program that is being fed as the input is valid or not.

-Number data type is hold a numeric number in its value, haskell can infer the type of number.
-So while writing Number it is not mandatory to mention it's data type explicitly.
+The number data type holds a numeric number in its value, Haskell can infer the type of number.
+So while writing Number it is not mandatory to mention its data type explicitly.